-I remember a couple who went on to become well known authors and marriage counsellors.
+I remember a couple who went on to become well-known authors and marriage counsellors.
 The husband would sometimes say in his talks that their first ten years together saw a lot of very loud fighting.
-So much so that they had to live on a five acre property for privacy.
-However, a combination of the birth of their first child and most of the rough edges being worn off them meant that they were able to transition into a quieter, more harmonious stage and they consequently moved back to suburbia.
+So much so that they had to live on a five-acre property for privacy.
+However, a combination of the birth of their first child and most of the rough edges being worn off them meant that they were able to transition into a quieter, more harmonious stage and they consequently moved back to suburbia!

 The favourite topics of fights for most couples are money, sex, extended family (including in-laws and step-families), and the boundaries we have with other men/women.
 Although money is one of our favourite topics for fighting, at the same time, we are also extremely reluctant to talk about it frankly.
 It is very common for couples to complain about money related matters but to avoid serious discussion of the topic like the plague.
 This has a harmful effect both on the money management of the couple and the secret fears and resentments couples have about their financial future.

 We need to talk about money.
 Although difficult to talk about, discussing money is crucial to the health of a relationship.
-Right from the beginning of a living together relationship, there needs to be some frank discussions about who brings what money, where it goes, what each expects of the other, what is fair, and that most horrible topic of all, what happens if we are no longer together.
+Right from the beginning of a living together relationship, there needs to be some frank discussions about who brings what money, where it goes, what each expects of the other, what is fair, and (that most horrible topic of all) what happens if we are no longer together.
 The latter is a topic no one likes to talk about but the problem with not talking about it is that one or both people can carry secret fears about it for years.
 If it is discussed until both people feel it is fair then it is one less worry in life.
 As the years go on, it needs to be reassessed.
 What is fair in a two-year relationship is not fair in a ten-year relationship or a life-long one.

-The best basis for arguments is an understanding that, “We don’t move on this until we both agree.”
-We don’t have to think the same way as each other but we have to come to some agreed upon conclusion that both people think is fair and acceptable.
+The best basis for arguments is an understanding that, We don’t move on this until we both agree.
+We don’t have to think the same way as each other but we have to come to some agreed-upon conclusion that both people think is reasonable and acceptable.
 If that can’t be reached then the whole thing is still on the boil, open for resolution, waiting for some other factor to be introduced.
 That other factor is often the softening of one or both people.

 This article is from Love’s Longing